Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Result

 \subsection{Light Signal Amplitude}

-A full comparison of data from all PNS runs in Tab.~\ref{tab:runinfo} to the Fluka simulation is shown in Fig.~\ref{fig:fulldatamccompare}.
 The cosmic background is modeled with a data-driven method.
-The data from all cosmic runs are scaled based on the total collected triggers relative to all PNS runs in Tab.~\ref{tab:runinfo}.
-Only the first millisecond of data is used for all cosmic runs to be consistent with the PNS trigger window.
-A scale factor of 0.642 is determined.
+Only the first millisecond of data is used for all cosmic runs to be consistent with the PNS run DAQ window.
+The total number of collected triggers from all cosmic runs is normalized to the total PNS triggers in Tab.~\ref{tab:runinfo}.
+During all data taking time, the cosmic PE spectrum is stable, as shown in Fig.~\ref{fig:cosmicpestability} for four different cosmic runs during the PNS data taking period.

+A full comparison of data from all PNS runs in Tab.~\ref{tab:runinfo} to the Fluka simulation is shown in Fig.~\ref{fig:fulldatamccompare}.
 A scale factor of 0.3 is applied to the total photons in each simulated neutron event to be consistent with the photoelectron calculation method in data as described in Sec.~\ref{sec:ph2adccali}.
-As illustrated in Tab.~\ref{tab:pdecali}, the C3 module offers the best data quality where both channels have the closest response to cosmic rays.
-We scale the Fluka simulation to the rest of the data observed on the C3 module (i.e., excluding the cosmic prediction), making perfect agreement.
-The scale factor is determined to be 5.0511 and applied to MC events for all XAs modules.
+Because of the unknown neutron beam intensity, we need to normalize the Fluka simulation to the rest of the data after the cosmic backgrounds are subtracted.
+We derive this normalization factor based on the C3 module because its two channels show the best agreement in PE response to cosmic rays, as demonstrated in Tab.~\ref{tab:pdecali} and detailed in Sec.~\ref{sec:pdecali}.
+The normalization factors are also calculated separately for runs with different numbers of neutron beam bunches observed and then applied to simulation events for all XAs modules consistently.

 The data-to-MC comparison after subtracting cosmic backgrounds from the PNS data is shown in Fig.~\ref{fig:datamccomparenocosmics}.
 An overall good agreement between data and MC is observed for all XA modules on the cathode up to about 650 PE.
 Above 650 PE, an excess of data is observed on all XA modules that is not accounted for by the simulation.
-This could originate from several possible sources, including but not limited to poorly modeled cosmic background, unmodeled neutron-induced interactions within the XA modules, and the accidental coincidence of cosmic ray activity with neutron interactions in LAr.
-These processes are not considered in the simulation.
-Further study on these possible sources is presented in Sec.~\ref{sec:highPEexcess}.
+This could originate from several possible sources, and further study is presented in Sec.~\ref{sec:highPEexcess}.